 About the author: Hiba Kazmi, PhD

-Hiba is an Associate Biomarker Scientist at IXICO and works across a range of therapeutic areas including Parkinson’s disease, Progressive Supranuclear Palsy and Alzheimer’s disease.
+Hiba is a Biomarker Scientist at IXICO and works across a range of therapeutic areas including Parkinson’s disease, Progressive Supranuclear Palsy and Alzheimer’s disease.